-In 1958, some students from Tokyo National University of Fine Art and Music formed a musical experiment with ideas akin to avant-guard Fluxus artists and Western composer, John Cage.
+In 1958, some students from Tokyo National University of Fine Art and Music formed a musical experiment with ideas akin to Avant-guard Fluxus artists and Western composer, John Cage.
 The students named themselves Group Ongaku in 1960 and released only three songs between then and 1961, which experiment heavily with improvised, industrial timbres.
-Whilst the sounds hadn’t reached the sheer intensity of acts that spawned in the late 70’s/early 80’s, the improvised white noise of the hoover, gut-wrenching screams and mind-numbing, echoed radio bleeps show the seeds of Noise germinating.
-Despite only being able to listen to one hour-long record of theirs now, they played throughout the 60’s at events with performance artists like Yoko Ono.
+Whilst the sounds hadn’t reached the sheer intensity of acts that spawned in the late 70’s/early ’80s, the improvised white noise of the hoover, gut-wrenching screams, and mind-numbing, echoed radio bleeps show the seeds of Noise germinating.
+Despite only being able to listen to a one-hour-long record of theirs now, they played throughout the ’60s at events with performance artists like Yoko Ono.
 This tie into the art world with obscure live acts would continue into the Noise tradition that would later manifest in Japan.

 So, apart from the individuals responsible for the Japanoise exploration, who made it global, what about the new blood?
-A musician who popped up sometime after the boom of Japanoise in the 90’s is Masayuki Imanishi.
+A musician who popped up sometime after the boom of Japanoise in the ’90s is Masayuki Imanishi.
 Since 2007, he’s released over 10 albums of experimental soundscapes.
 His Worn Tape album, which was released earlier this year on Moving Furniture Records, has been received well.
-The Amsterdam based label, which started in 2008, focus on releasing experimental music by well-established and up-and-coming artists alike.
-Imanishi has recently announced a collaboration with Japanese dubstep originator and all-round dance music galvanizer, Goth-Trad.
+The Amsterdam-based label, which started in 2008, focuses on releasing experimental music by well-established and up-and-coming artists alike.
+Imanishi has recently announced a collaboration with the Japanese dubstep originator and all-around dance music galvanizer, Goth-Trad.
 As a DJ, Goth-Trad cuts all of his music to vinyl.
-His DJ sets can range from dance focused, genre-spanning journeys, to a beatless, more chaotic style that lines up better with Noise.
+His DJ sets can range from dance-focused, genre-spanning journeys, to a beatless, more chaotic style that lines up better with Noise.
 His Boiler Room mix is definitely the latter, playing with fizzing white noise and glitched beats to create a musical spectacle rather than a hyped dancefloor.
-I saw him at Club Asia in Tokyo and was frozen in fear for an hour, as what sounded like a million-strong army of darkness thundered through the devastatingly clear Broad Axe soundsystem.
-His album, Psionics, takes the dance music genres, dubstep and DnB, near the realms of Noise with distorted, industrial, grinding repetition pushing it forward.
+I saw him at Club Asia in Tokyo and was frozen in fear for an hour, as what sounded like a million-strong army of darkness thundered through the devastatingly clear Broad Axe Soundsystem.
+His album, Psionics, takes the dance music genres, dubstep, and DnB, near the realms of Noise with distorted, industrial, grinding repetition pushing it forward.
 Imanishi, Goth-Trad and singer, Diesuck announced their collaboration, called Eartaker, in late 2017.
 Their debut performance was last November at Club Asia, Tokyo for the Back To Chill night, Red Bull Music Festival Special.